cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn.md

  2. Density Estimation : Finding the distribution of data within the provided input or changing the data from a high deminsional  space to two or three dimension.

+# Building a end to end pipeline for Supervised machine learning using Scikit-learn

+---

+**:mortar_board: Learning Objectives**

+* Exploratory data analysis
+* Pipeline to prepare data
+* Full learning pipeline
+* Fine tune the model
+* Significance tests

+---

+A data pipeline is a set of processing componennts that are sequenced to produce meaningfull data.
+Pipelines are commonly used in Machine learning, since there is lot of data tranformation and manupulation that needs to be applied to make data usefull for machine learning.
+All components are sequenced in a way that the output of one component becomes input for the next and each of the component is self contained.
+Components interact with each other using data.

+Even if a component breaks, the downstream component can run normally using the last output.
+Sklearn provide the ability to build pipelines that can be transformed and modelled for machine learning.

+## Steps for developing a machine learning model

+### Explore the domain space
+### Extract the problem definition
+### Get the data that can be used to make the system learn to solve the problem definition.
+### Discover and Visualize the data to gain insights
+### Feature engineering and prepare the data
+### Fine tune your model
+### Evaluate your solution using metrics
+### Once proven launch and maintain the model.

 ## K-means Algorithm

 In this section we demonstrate how simple it is to use k-means in scikit learn.